 With Argumentation and Debate, those who love to win arguments but hate to research can learn impromptu debate.
 Taught by champion debater Nakia Welch, this class will show students how to think on their feet.
 Debating current issues or whether Batman or Spiderman is better, students learn argumentation skills and practice them in this hands-on class.

 This class is for “anyone who is willing to jump in feet first,” said Welch.
 “It can change your life.
 It did mine.”
 After trying a speech course in college by chance, Welch enjoyed it so much he took a debate class where he discovered his love for debate.
 Adjusting his focus, he chose to stay an extra year in college to debate and add a communication major as a double business major.

 Joining COM’s faculty last year, he formed the Debate Club and coached seven students in their first debate tournament, where they were recognized as the top community college team.
 “They loved it so much I decided to take it the next step and offer it as a course,” he said.
 To become comfortable speaking, learn critical thinking skills or just have fun, try this new course for those who love to talk—and win.

-Open registration for classes begins July 17.
-To register for classes, click here.
+Open registration for classes begins July 17 at www.com.edu/register.